 This trail site is a special place where visitors can appreciate biodiversity and learn more about its importance.
-For instance, the forest has two of the last remaining fresh water ponds in the Keys and is a major migratory stopping point for north-and-southbound birds.
+Celebrating 82 years of history in 2018, it continues to protect native flora and fauna in the region.
+For instance, the forest and Garden has two of the last remaining fresh water ponds in the Keys and is a major migratory stopping point for north-and-southbound birds.
 This “one of a kind” US tropical forest and garden is filled with butterflies, birds, plants and beautiful flowers.
-Pick up a Garden Guide that describes the 8 self-guided information tours, two wetland habitats and two butterfly gardens; ask about earning your Wings Over Florida butterfly certificate.
+Pick up a Garden Guide that describes the 10 self-guided information tours that includes two butterfly gardens, two wetland habitats and 2 exhibits.
+Ask about earning your ‘Wings Over Florida Butterfly Certificate’.
 This property is also a magnet for Florida specialties such as Short-tailed Hawk, White-crowned Pigeon and Black-whiskered Vireo.
 In winter and migration, check the large trees at the entrance for Western Kingbirds and Scissor-tailed Flycatchers.
 Ask about recent sightings of rarities; Bahama Mockingbird, Yellow-green Vireo, MacGillivray’s Warbler, and Western Spindalis have been spotted in past years.
-Special birders’ hours are offered in April and several family friendly events are offered during the calendar year; please call ahead for more details.
+Special birders’ hours are offered in April and September with several family friendly events offered during the calendar year; please call ahead for more details.